-Visit One World International School’s Early Childhood campus on a typical day, and you'll see our youngest learners eagerly exploring the world around them.
+Visit One World International School’s Early Childhood education campus on a typical day, and you'll see our youngest learners eagerly exploring the world around them.
 Whether they're playing number and letter games or connecting with nature in our green spaces, our early childhood students are building the foundation for a lifelong love of learning.

 Our Early Years programme based on the IB PYP (International Baccalaureate Primary Years Programme) framework, gives children aged 3-6 their first opportunity to be introduced to school.
 Through play-based learning, we provide a safe, supportive environment that nurtures all aspects of development — cognitive, physical, social and emotional.
 Meaningful learning during children's early years is critical.
 Providing them with an engaging, age-appropriate environment allows them to develop core skills that will serve them in good stead for years to come.
 A quality early childhood education paves the way not only for future academic success but also places children on track to acquire life skills that will enable them to thrive in a diverse, ever-changing world.

 We provide early childhood and preschool programmes at our Nanyang campus in Jurong and One World Preschool, Mountbatten.

 We strive to provide every child in Singapore with a world-class preschool education rooted in international-mindedness and universal values, such as integrity and respect, with an emphasis on kindness and caring.